shellphish-support-syndicate/aixcc-finals-team-interviews/6---TrailOfBits/transcript.md

 Okay, there you go.

 **Michael:** Man, I mean, I don't know.
 My favorite AI is whichever one happens to do the best job of solving the particular task because they all seem to be different.
 I don't know.
 I'd say generally right now I probably use Claude for more tasks than anything else.
 Really good at code generation.
 So I don't know.
 The great news is we have a super diplomatic answer if you're asking how does our CRS use it?
 We were split 50/50 between OpenAI and Anthropic.
-Anthropic is we use that primarily for CWE and it's the fall back for patching and OpenAI is the primary for patching and the fall back for CWE.
+Anthropic is we use that primarily for seed gen and it's the fall back for patching and OpenAI is the primary for patching and the fall back for seed gen.

 So I think we have officially managed to by sheer luck avoid offending either of the major tech players.
 Google might be mad at us because we didn't use Gemini, but we did use Gemini 1.5 as a fallback in the semis.
 So they were helpful there.
 But yeah, honestly, I'd say I probably use Claude more than anything else.
 But, I admit I'm probably pretty sparing at AI use to be completely honest.
 And that's just mainly due to the nature of the work we're in.
 We're in the business of novelty.
 We find novel bugs, we find novel patches.
 Everything we do is new and hasn't been seen before.
 And that is not something LLMs are good at doing when it comes to the problem domain of cyber security because vulnerabilities, software bugs, they don't exist on this differentiable curve that you can match.
 They're all these fundamentally different concepts.